maestrano/maestrano-ruby/README.md

 client.put('/organizations/e32303c1-5102-0132-661e-600308937d74', { organizations: { is_customer: true} })
 ```

-The full REST documentation can be found here: http://maestrano.github.io/connec

 ### Webhook Notifications
 If you have configured the Maestrano API to receive update notifications (see 'subscriptions' configuration at the top) from Connec!™ then you can expect to receive regular POST requests on the notification_path you have configured.